Sukhothai or Ayutthaya: Which ancient city is better?

 Location is an important factor that will help you decide between Sukhothai and Ayutthaya.

-If you’re in Chiang Mai or the North of Thailand, properly Sukhothai is a better choice for you.
-You can make your way down from the North, and visit Sukhothai within 5 hours bus ride.
+If you’re in Chiang Mai or the North of Thailand, properly Sukhothai is a better choice.
+You can make your way down from the North and visit Sukhothai within 5 hours bus ride.

 How much time do you have?

 Although you can explore both Historical parks in one day, I find Sukhothai Historical Park needs more time.

 Sukhothai is extensive, and it has five different areas, so a day only may not be enough for your trip.